 Without a definite understanding of what causes essential hypertension, doctors often explain it as a malfunction of one or more parts of the blood-pressure regulatory system.
 Different factors increase blood pressure in different people.
 That's why a treatment that lowers blood pressure in one person does not always work in another.
-For example, a person who is "salt sensitive" usually can control his or her blood pressure with a low-salt (sodium) diet alone, while another person may find salt intake has little or no influence on blood pressure.
+For example, a person who is "salt sensitive" usually can help lower his or her blood pressure with a low-salt (sodium) diet, while another person may find salt intake has little or no influence on blood pressure.

 The Framingham Heart Study, which has tracked the health of participants since the late 1940s, found that 65 percent to 75 percent of people over age 65 with elevated blood pressure had isolated systolic hypertension.

 In the past, doctors considered this type of high blood pressure to be normal in elderly patients, so normal that it wasn't even treated.
 However, a 1991 study, Systolic Hypertension in the Elderly Program (SHEP), provided strong evidence to the contrary.
 SHEP tracked 4,736 patients with isolated systolic hypertension over five years.
 Half the participants used drugs to lower their blood pressure, while the other half received a placebo (an inactive pill).
 The group taking medication had significantly fewer strokes and heart attacks than the placebo group.
 The SHEP study has spurred doctors to treat isolated systolic hypertension in older patients more aggressively.

 If you or your doctor think you have "white-coat hypertension," you can use a home blood-pressure machine to check your blood pressure periodically over the course of a week or two.

 People who are habitually affected by stress — whether from losing a job, feeling pressure at work or simply getting stuck in traffic — may develop high blood pressure that could inflict some of the same damage as full-time hypertension.